vuestorefront/storefront-api/docs/guide/modules/introduction.md

 | |____elastic.schema.custom.json
 ```

-## How can I query the ElasticSearch?
+## How can I query ElasticSearch?

 All the infrastructure is there.
-You might want to check how [default-catalog](https://github.com/DivanteLtd/storefront-api/blob/a66222768bf7fb5f54acf268b6a0bb4e0f94a4cf/src/modules/default-catalog/graphql/elasticsearch/product/resolver.js#L94) is querying the data.
-However, this example is pretty much complicated as it's using the special Query adapters for advanced filtering.
+You might want to check how [default-catalog](https://github.com/DivanteLtd/storefront-api/blob/a66222768bf7fb5f54acf268b6a0bb4e0f94a4cf/src/modules/default-catalog/graphql/elasticsearch/product/resolver.js#L94) queries the data.
+However, this example is pretty complicated as it uses special Query adapters for advanced filtering.

 The simplest example was presented in the [`template-module`](https://github.com/DivanteLtd/storefront-api/blob/develop/src/modules/template-module/graphql/hello/resolver.ts):